 Other random retail establishments offer wi-fi as well.
 Some examples include oil change places, car dealerships, and even fitness centers.
 While the mechanic works on your car, you can stream a movie or keep working on that upcoming presentation.

 National grocery chains also offer free in-store wi-fi.
 This can be a win-win if you grab lunch at their deli or coffee at the in-store Starbucks.
 You may also use their network for in-store coupons.
-You can even activate real-time offers with a grocery store receipt app like Ibotta.
+You can even activate real-time offers with a grocery store receipt app like Shopkick.

 Grocers with free in-store wi-fi include: